Why does the Graduate School target about 10 students for each cohort?

 Please see a list posted of programs that have agreed to participate in this pilot project.

 Note, too, that there is an integrative master’s program listed in the Graduate School Handbook.
 If you are interested in pursuing that, you need Graduate Council approval.
-If you are interested in the integrative master’s program, contact Associate Dean John Tyler well ahead of the application deadline.
+If you are interested in the integrative master’s program, contact Associate Dean Vanessa Ryan well ahead of the application deadline.

 What happens if a master’s program doesn’t want to participate?